 The biggest difficulty we face when dealing with neighbour nuisance is proving that antisocial behaviour is happening.
 This is where witnesses (neighbours), the Police and other agencies can help us take action by backing up the complaint.

 It is council policy not to disclose the identity of the complainer.
 In cases where we think the person being complained about may be able to identify the complainer, we discuss this first and proceed with our investigations only when the complainer is comfortable with the situation.

 Sometimes it is not clear which tenant is responsible for a specific area of land.
 Our team will sort this out, often with help from the council's legal team.

-Estate management is a term used to describe a wide range of services relating to the management of housing areas.
+Estate management covers a wide range of services relating to the management of housing areas.
 Any matter, which can impact upon a tenant's enjoyment of their home or environment in which they live, can be described as a tenancy and estate management issue.

-We monitor and inspect closes, arranging cleaning rotas and clean ups.
+We monitor and inspect closes and arrange cleaning rotas and clean ups.

 We also check the door entry systems and arrange for repairs when required.

-Tenants living in Council flats are responsible for maintaining cleanliness standards in their close/stair.
-Please see our Council close cleanliness standards web page for more information.
+Tenants living in council flats are responsible for maintaining cleanliness standards in a close/stair.
+Please see our close cleanliness standards web page for more information.